|PostgreSQL Reference Manual - Volume 1 - SQL Language Reference|

 “x < 1” implies “x < 2”; otherwise

 the predicate condition must exactly match part of the query's

-or the index will not be recognized as usable.
+or the index will not be recognized to be usable.
 Matching takes

 place at query planning time, not at run time.
 As a result,

-parameterized query clauses do not work with a partial index.
+parameterized query clauses will not work with a partial index.
 For

 example a prepared query with a parameter might specify

 “x < 2” for all possible values of the parameter.